AEthelwulfSalazar/Hackbright-Curriculum/Exercise-Classes/README.rst

 Look at our requirements:

 - Define a class for each melon type that we sell.
+You should do this in the ``melons.py`` file (which is empty at the beginning except for a docstring).

 - Add attributes for things like their name/color/shape/origin/seasons